sticop/MIDIScaleDetector/Documentation/USER_GUIDE.md

 ### Example 2: Correcting Off-Key MIDI in Real-Time

-1. Load MIDI Scale Detector as plugin in your DAW
+1. Load MIDI Xplorer as plugin in your DAW
 2. Create or load a MIDI clip
 3. Plugin auto-detects the scale
 4. Set Transform Mode to "Constrain"